silentzco/eileen200/content/collections/articles/helping-former-atomic-workers-with-a-copd-diagnosis.md

     content:
       -
         type: text
-        text: '● Find comfort in knowing that we will advocate for your patient''s lung health needs' -
+        text: "● Find comfort in knowing that we will advocate for your patient's lung health needs" -
     type: paragraph
     content: